codeprentice-org/change-journal/CONTRIBUTING.md

-In the Rust world, there is already a crate, [file-descriptors](https://docs.rs/file-descriptors/0.9.1/file_descriptors/fanotify/struct.FanotifyFileDescriptor.html), that has an idiomatic Rust API around `fanotify`, so I think we'll use that if it supports everything we need.
+In the Rust world, there is already a crate, [file-descriptors](https://docs.rs/file-descriptors/0.9.1/file_descriptors/fanotify/struct.FanotifyFileDescriptor.html), that has an idiomatic Rust API around `fanotify`, so I think we'll use that if it supports everything we need (it doesn't completely).
 I also suggest reading how its API works and maps to the underlying `fanotify` Linux API.

 Keep in mind that the entire `fanotify` API is not that new, but the parts required